adlimujahidull/adlimujahidull/README.md

 ---

 ## 🚀 About Me
-I’m a passionate **Software Engineering student** with interests in **mobile app development, web development, cloud computing, and software quality assurance**.
+I’m a passionate **Software Engineering student** with strong interest in building software that solves real-world problems.
-I love building projects that solve real problems and continuously improve my skills through collaboration and learning.

-- 🔭 Currently working on: **CarePlus** – a healthcare reminder app built with Flutter & Firebase.
+Currently, I am a **final-year student at Universiti Teknologi Malaysia (UTM)**.

-- 📚 Learning more about: **DevOps, Cloud Computing (GCP/AWS), and Advanced Testing Tools**.
+- 📚 Exploring more about **Web Development, Machine Learning, and Data Analysis**.
-- 🤝 Open to collaboration in: **Mobile Apps, Web Platforms, and Research Projects**.
-- 🎯 Goal: To become a **full-stack software engineer** with strong foundations in software quality and cloud technologies.
+- 🎯 Goal: To become a **full-stack software engineer** with strong foundations in software quality and modern development practices.

 ---